GautamDeepak/EMM/EMM_Prac_06.md

 ```
 ![Figure 6.
 Chart - tiwi island](Prac06/chart1.png)

 5. Inspect the chart.
 What kind of pattern do you notice in your chart?
-My chart is coming from the region which looked darkgreen in the cummulative anomaly map.
+My chart is coming from the region which looked dark green in the cumulative anomaly map.
 So, I can see a trend of increasing anomaly.
-Increasing anomaly here means vegetation getting less stressed over time as compared to the baseline.
-I can see we have that seasonal cycle of EVI anomaly but the graph shows clear accumulation of posetive anomaly.
+The increasing anomaly here means vegetation getting less stressed over time as compared to the baseline.
+I can see we have that seasonal cycle of EVI anomaly but the graph shows a clear accumulation of positive anomaly.
 This gives you a nice tool to investigate the temporal trends and accumulation of stress.
-Interesting thing is you can see pattern of change through time.
-You can see where there is consist increasing/decreasing change over time.
-Or sometimes you may see abruptin change at a timepoint and not much change for next few years.
+The interesting thing is you can see a pattern of change through time.
+You can see where there is consistent increasing/decreasing change over time.
+Or sometimes you may see abrupt change at a time point and not much change for the next few years.

 6. You can move the roi to any location you want to investigate the anomalies there.
-For example I moved the roi to a region of Point Sutart where I can see a different pattern of EVI anomaly.
+For example, I moved the roi to a region of Point Stuart where I can see a different pattern of EVI anomaly.
 I can see the EVI anomaly was stable or increasing until late 2012.
-After that, the EVI anomaly is in consistent decline upto the recent times.
+After that, the EVI anomaly steadily declined up to recent times.

 ![Figure 7.
 Chart - Stuart point](Prac06/chart2.png)